Me Before You: Controversy and protests

-The film sparked criticism from many in the disability rights movement, who perceive an underlying message that people with disabilities are a burden on their families and caregivers, and claim the film promotes the view that people are better off dead than disabled.
-On 25 May 2016, anti-euthanasia campaigners targeted the London premiere at the Curzon Mayfair Cinema as the film has faced criticism over its depiction of disability and its assisted-dying plotline.
+The film sparked criticism from many in the disability rights movement, who perceived an underlying message that people with disabilities are a burden on their families and caregivers, and claimed the film promoted the view that people are better off dead than disabled.
+On 25 May 2016, anti-euthanasia campaigners targeted the London premiere at the Curzon Mayfair Cinema as the film had faced criticism over its depiction of disability and its assisted-dying plotline.
 They view the film as advocacy of suicide so that their loved ones can "live boldly".
 Others found the film exploitative of the disability community by stirring the emotions of viewers without actually aiding disabled people by accurate representation or employment in acting roles, while pointing out the casting of non-disabled actors as disabled characters.
 The #MeBeforeEuthanasia backlash was led by celebrities with disabilities including Liz Carr, Penny Pepper, Mik Scarlet and Cherylee Houston in the United Kingdom, and Dominick Evans and Emily Ladau in the United States, as well as activists from Not Dead Yet in both countries.
 Protests in the United States occurred in cities including Los Angeles, New York City, Boston, Hartford, Denver, Atlanta, Chicago, Baltimore, and Philadelphia.
 There were also protests in Australia.

 In response to the backlash, author Jojo Moyes said the story was inspired by her own family where relatives required 24-hour care, as well as a real-life news story about a quadriplegic man who convinced his parents to take him to a centre for assisted suicide.
 About Traynor's decision, she said: "The fact is, in the film as in the book, nobody else agrees with what he decides to do.
 This is not by any means sending out a message.
 It's just about one character – it's nothing more than that."